Net Worth

 Britney Spears and Kevin Federline finalized their divorce in November 2006, but the settlement details were only confirmed and released in March 2007.

 TMZ reported that Federline would receive $1 million as part of his settlement with Spears, along with joint custody of their children.
-However, a source close to the couple stated that the amount of $1 million was inaccurate but declined to disclose the actual amount.
+However, a source close to the couple stated that the $1 million figure was inaccurate and declined to disclose the actual amount.

 Spears was allegedly paying Federline $20,000 per month in child support, in addition to tuition, school expenses, and funds for extracurricular activities.
 The settlement included various other terms, such as shared custody of their children and a confidentiality agreement to protect both parties’ privacy and prevent public disclosure of sensitive information.

-Federline and his new wife recently moved to Hawaii with their daughters and Kevin’s two sons, whom he shares with Spears, following Spears’ approval of the relocation.
+Federline and his new wife recently moved to Hawaii with their daughters and Kevin’s two sons, whom he shares with Spears, after Spears approved the relocation.

 Sam Asghari Divorce Settlement

-Having learned from her last marriage, Britney Spears married model Sam Asghari with a strong prenuptial agreement in June 2022.
+Having learned from her last marriage, Britney Spears married model Sam Asghari in June 2022 with a strong prenuptial agreement.

 However, after just a year together, the couple unfortunately decided to part ways.
 Asghari filed for divorce in August 2023, citing ‘irreconcilable differences,’ and their separation was finalized nine months later.
 The prenup played a significant role in the divorce settlement, ensuring that Asghari would not receive any of Spears’ wealth, including her earnings before and after their marriage.